QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 where all temperatures are normalised according to
 $$ \bar{T} = \frac{T \ [°C]}{273.15} + 1 $$

 Note that this does not include a formulation for minimum power, which is assumed to be zero.
-It is an open question if any set of coefficient exists, that can represent most heat pump technologies with reasonable accuracy.
+It is an open question if any set of coefficients exists, that can represent most heat pump technologies with reasonable accuracy.
 We would be glad to include these as default values.

 [^Stiebel-EltronTool]: Stiebel-Eltron Heat Pump Toolbox: [https://www.stiebel-eltron.com/toolbox/waermepumpe/](https://www.stiebel-eltron.com/toolbox/waermepumpe/)